openfaas/docs/docs/deployment/kubernetes.md

 #### 1) Deploy the Chart with `arkade` (fastest option)

-The `arkade install` command installs OpenFaaS using its official helm chart. arkade can also install other important software for OpenFaaS users such as `cert-manager` and `nginx-ingress`.
+The `arkade install` command installs OpenFaaS using its official helm chart. arkade can also install other important software for OpenFaaS users such as `cert-manager` and `traefik`.
 It's the easiest and quickest way to get up and running.

 You can use [arkade](https://arkade.dev/) to install OpenFaaS to a regular cloud cluster, your laptop, a VM, a Raspberry Pi, or a 64-bit Arm machine.